 Every marketing campaign needs content.
 First, authors need to create a press release for their book.
 But a press release by itself does not constitute a marketing campaign.
 In addition, you need to create press kit material.
-You should prepare an author bio and a book summary, and an elevator pitch to ensure you're talking about you and your book in the most concise, interesting way.
-In addition, choose excerpts from your book that will showcase it.
+You should prepare an author bio, a book summary, and an elevator pitch to ensure you're talking about you and your book in the most concise, interesting way.
+In addition, choose reviews and excerpts and from your book that will showcase it.
 Also prepare a list of interview questions.
-All these elements form the press kit.
-With this specialized material ready to go, it’s time to think about distribution.
+All these elements work together to form the press kit, which will help you grab as much attention as possible when marketing your book.

-Authors still sell, believe it or not, hard copies of their books.
-Authors should assemble press kits to offer to local, regional and national media.
+Some authors, believe it or not, prefer to print and assemble their press kits to offer to local, regional and national media.
 However, printing out these kits can get expensive, so they should only be sent out when specifically requested to keep costs at a minimum.
-Promotional materials, such as postcards and bookmarks, can also help authors get the word out about their books.
+Other promotional materials, such as postcards and bookmarks, can also help authors get the word out about their books.
 Such promotional materials can be especially useful at book events, book fairs, and signings because potential readers can take them home and remember to purchase your book.

 It’s important to know the market for your book, as well as what fits your personal style.
 Successful marketers think about their book's target audience and adapt their marketing efforts to fit their consumers.
 A local or grassroots kind of marketing should start with your own network.
 You should also seek media coverage on local radio stations, TV stations, and in newspapers.
 Reach out to people you know with the hope of turning them into a kind of adjunct sales force.
 National marketing campaigns are about reaching millions at once.
 If your book has global significance and is newsworthy, it needs press.
 Using a fee-based service like PRWeb or PRNewswire is a way to reach a large audience at one fell swoop.
 Or, you might consider fee-based, national advertising through Facebook.

 Finally, events can also be part of marketing plans.
-Most authors hold a book launch.
-A launch provides an opportunity to get the word out when their book is finally available for sale.
+Most authors hold a book launch event to get the word out when their book is finally available for sale.
 Many authors partner with non-profits and hold events in local bookstores and museums.
 Such events can generate media coverage and, in turn, create publicity for a book.
 Authors also participate in signings, conferences, book fairs, and non-profit benefits.
 All of these events can generate press for your book and help you reach your target audience.

 © Copyright 2018 Author Learning Center.
 All Rights Reserved